 - Take your pain medication as prescribed.
 This usually means 1 tablet every 4 hours for mild pain or 2 tablets every 4-6 hours for more severe pain.
-Do not take any additional Tylenol when taking these narcotic medications. - Narcotic pain medication can cause constipation if taken regularly.
-We have prescribed stool softeners.
-You can also take, fiber bars, Metamucil, or prune juice.
+Do not take any additional Tylenol when taking these narcotic medications. - You can also use over-the-counter NSAIDS once you are eating well.
+These medications help to reduce pain, swelling, and stiffness.
+We recommend that you transition to either Aleve or Ibuprofen (following dosage on the bottle) when your pain is manageable. - The narcotic pain medication can cause constipation if you take it regularly.
+Some treatments include prescribed stool softeners, fiber bars, Metamucil, or prune juice. - You are not permitted to drive while taking your narcotic pain medication.